FESTIVAL DIRECTOR – BARBARA BLAKE HANNAH

 THE PEACEFUL GUN, (1977) Documentary co-production with GDR-TV, Cuban Film Institute; filmed in East Germany about the 21st Leipzig Film Festival;

-“RACE, RHETORIC, RASTAFARI, (CHANNEL FOUR UK – 1983); Award-winning documentary with interviews and commentary on British race relations; Music by Jimmy Cliff, I-JahMan Levi, The Rastafarians, Ras Messengers.
-VIEW HERE: http://roots.reggaefilmarchives.co.uk/?s=Race+Rhetoric
+“RACE, RHETORIC, RASTAFARI, (CHANNEL FOUR UK – 1983); Barbara Blake Hannah hosts an Award-winning documentary for Britain’s CHANNEL FOUR TV that reflects on her former life as a TV journalist in Britain from the perspective of her current life as a Rastafari in Jamaica.
+With interviews and commentary on British race relations; Music by Jimmy Cliff, I-JahMan Levi, The Rastafarians, Ras Messengers.
+VIEW Parts 1-5 HERE:

 KIDS PARADISE 1– The Great Lost Treasure Hunt, (JBC-TV – 1992); Children’s TV drama filmed at Jamaican North Coast hotel starring 4 children, Freddie McGregor, with songs by Susan Couch and Karen Smith.
 Film, director and 7-year-old star guests at 1994 Chicago Children’s Film Festival -Special Audience Award.